 National Museum of Modern and Contemporary Art (Seoul)

-The National Museum of Modern and Contemporary Art (MMCA) is one of the oldest museums in Seoul.
-It was opened in 1969 and offers a wide selection of Korean art.
-It is considered the representative institution of Korean modern art.
+It is considered the representative institution of modern Korean art.
 Furthermore, the museum offers a beautiful natural landscape that surrounds the site.
 Their focus moving forward will be to introduce global contemporary art.
 In addition, they have other locations located in Gwacheon, Deoksugung, and Cheongju.
 Therefore, through its various locations, MMCA intends to function as a cultural platform that encourages various disciplines of contemporary art from art, science, and humanities.

 Address: 99 Sejong-daero, Jeong-dong, Jung-gu

-Museum Hours: 10am-7pm
+Museum Hours: 10 am-7 pm

 Admission: 4,000 won (entry is free on the last Wednesday of each month), and there is a 20% discount for groups of 10 or more.